pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07b-reorganization-after-solvability-is-exceeded.md

 ### From Correction to Reorganization

 Up to this point, instability has been described in terms of regulatory strain: escalating effort, narrowing tolerance, increased reliance on asymmetry, and progressive externalization.
 These processes operate so long as internal correction remains feasible.
-When correction fails—because discrepancy exceeds capacity, because scaling cannot occur, or because ambiguity cannot be tolerated—the system must reorganize or collapse.
+When correction fails because discrepancy exceeds capacity, or because scaling cannot occur, or because ambiguity cannot be tolerated, the system must reorganize or collapse.

 Reorganization is not deterioration.
 It is a structural solution to an unsolvable constraint.
 The system preserves continuity by altering the way reality is bound, rather than by altering itself to meet reality.
 Stability is restored, but the cost is borne elsewhere: in coherence, in reciprocity, or in shared reference.